ippontech/iroco2/docs/deployment/guide.md

 ## Context

-IroCO2 has been designed to be a SaaS at first and deployed in Ippon AWS account without possibility to self-host it.
-The Terraform currently present in the repositories is the one we used to maintain the SaaS deployment.

-But today, we want to allow self-hosting of the solution.
-The Terraform and deployment approach currently present is not ideal for this purpose.
-But we plan to improve it in out next steps.
-If you want to self-host the solution, you can use the Terraform currently present in the repositories by reading this documentation.
+IroCO2 is currently designed to be deployed on AWS with Terraform.
+The typical deployment is described in the following document.

+In the future, we want to allow additionnal platforms and self-hosting.

 ## Prerequisites

 - An AWS account with an S3 bucket available to store the terraform tfstate.
+- (optionnal) For *client-side-scanner* module, a symetrical KMS key, available within you AWS account
 - Terraform installed (either on a CI or locally)
 - A domain name within Route53 (or a delegation to Route53)
   - Records will need to be created, and certificates to be validated through DNS.
+- Go development tools on your local machine

 **_Note: root access to AWS account is not required_**